mudpi/mudpi-core/README.md

 ```

 Editing the configuration file can be a pain.
-So I made a tool to create a file for you that you can copy paste for ease.
-[Eric Davisson](http://ericdavisson.com/)
+So I made a [tool to create the config file for you](https://mudpi.app/config) that you can copy paste into your pi easier.

 ### Running MudPi
 Run `mudpi.py` script from the root folder of your mudpi installation.